tomasravalli/camp-nou-smartbooking/README.md

 - Match after match there is a high proportion of unsold seats left, showing an inconsistency between the real demand to attend a Camp Nou match and the final attendance reflected in the stands.
 - Specially for matches in the second half of the season, there had not been seats available until 2-3 days before the match.

-This fictional match serves as an example of what happens repeatedly on a typicall season:
+The following fictional match serves as an example of what happens repeatedly on a typical season:

 i.
 In -61 days (prior to the match) the available seats go on sale.
 This stock (8,600) is sold almost entirely in 6 days. ii.
 Between -55 and up to -10 days there is hardly any availability.
 The sale is closed waiting to have more seats, specially in pairs.